-For the sake of this post, and how I am feeling in this particular moment, I will say it/spell it out again…
+For the sake of this post, and how I am feeling in this particular moment, I will say it and spell it out again…

 Don’t get me wrong– I am all for mindfulness